‘Reporters who might be inexperienced with or intimidated by massive data tables can use the information with no need for database or Excel skills.’

 - Compare mode – results for two constituencies, with ranking and averaging to add context

-Timmons says CP chose a conversational interface to reduce technophobia.
-CP has used bot systems in other elections but this in the first it’s widely distributing to member organizations.
+CP has used bot systems in other elections, but this is the first it’s widely distributed to member organizations.